Investigating the Fermi-Hubbard model by the tensor-backflow method: Introduction

-The variational-monte-carlo (VMC) has no ``sign problem", however its effectiveness depends on the variational wave-function.
-Recently, the neural-network based variational wave-functions have been intensively benchmarked~\cite{RBM_science,CNN_J1J2_1,CNN_J1J2_2,CNN_J1J2_3,J1J2_SOTA1,J1J2_SOTA2,J1J2_SOTA3,Hubbard_NN1,Hubbard_NN2}.
-By the deep structure, neural-networks can capture long-range correlations or entanglements in the quantum state, thus achieving state representation ability beyond the area-law entanglement~\cite{NN_represent1,NN_represent2}.
-However, the complex structure of neural-networks introduces difficulties for optimizations.
-For example, although the backflow corrections by neural-networks have obtained high accuracy in continuous systems~\cite{NN_continuous1,NN_continuous2}, energy precision for the latticed Fermi-Hubbard model is not satisfactory on large lattices~\cite{Hubbard_NN1,Hubbard_NN2}.
-Recently, the Tensor-Backflow method has achieved state-of-the-art energy precision at reasonable optimization costs for Fermi-Hubbard-type models~\cite{tensorbackflow}.
-The wave-function is based on backflow corrections~\cite{backflow1,backflow2}, meanwhile the representation ability is significantly enhanced by a way to increase the variational parameter number via embedding independent variables into independent degrees of freedoms into a tensor.
+The variational Monte Carlo (VMC) method avoids the ``sign problem", but its effectiveness depends critically on the choice of variational wave-function.
+Recently, neural-network-based variational wave-functions have been extensively benchmarked~\cite{RBM_science,CNN_J1J2_1,CNN_J1J2_2,CNN_J1J2_3,J1J2_SOTA1,J1J2_SOTA2,J1J2_SOTA3,Hubbard_NN1,Hubbard_NN2}.
+Due to their deep structure, neural networks can capture long-range correlations and entanglements in quantum states, enabling state representations that go beyond the area-law entanglement~\cite{NN_represent1,NN_represent2}.
+While backflow corrections implemented via neural networks have demonstrated high accuracy in continuous systems~\cite{NN_continuous1,NN_continuous2,NN_continuous3}, their application to the lattice Fermi-Hubbard model has challenges.
+The high optimization difficulties of neural networks lead to unsatisfactory energy precision for large lattices~\cite{Hubbard_NN1,Hubbard_NN2} or require specific preconditions on the wave-function~\cite{Hubbard_NN3,Hubbard_NN4}.
+Recently, the Tensor-Backflow along with a Lanczos step has achieved state-of-the-art for Fermi-Hubbard-type models~\cite{tensorbackflow}.
+This approach combines backflow corrections~\cite{backflow1,backflow2} with a tensor representation of the wave-function.
+The optimization of the Tensor-Backflow wave-function is stable from optimizing a prior unrestrictied Hartree-Fock (UHF), followed by including backflow corrections in the wave-function.